data2health/contributor-attribution-model/docs/source/introduction.rst

 @@@@@@@@@@@@@@@@@@@@

-1. An :ref:`information-model` (IM) that represents an informal, format-agnostic specification of the domain.
+1. An :ref:`information-model` (IM) that provides an informal, format-agnostic specification for representing contribution data.
 2. A :ref:`JSON-LD schema <json-schema>` that provides a computable specification of the IM to support data creation and validation.
 This includes an Linked Data (LD)-context document with mappings between schema elements and ontology terms, enabling the creation of RDF/Linked Data. ``coming soon``
 3. A :ref:`Tabular File Format <tsv-format>` representation of the IM that provides a low-tech, curator friendly tool for collecting contribution metadata. ``coming soon``
 4.  :ref:`Ontologies <ontologies>` that provide a semantic foundation for the data model.
 These will support a complete ontological mapping of schema elements and provide terms for value sets - enabling ontological support for operating on contribution metadata. ``coming soon``